ankane/strong_migrations/README.md

 ## Credits

-Thanks to Bob Remeika and David Waller for the [original code](https://github.com/foobarfighter/safe-migrations).
+Thanks to Bob Remeika and David Waller for the [original code](https://github.com/foobarfighter/safe-migrations) and [Sean Huber](https://github.com/LendingHome/zero_downtime_migrations) for the bad/good readme format.

 ## Contributing